5.3.2 Offsetting debts between payees & payers

-The Registrar can offset the child support debts owed by 2 payers if the Registrar would be obliged to pay the amounts collected from one to the other.
+The Registrar can offset the debts owed by 2 people in the same child support case if the Registrar would be obliged to pay the amounts collected from one to the other.

 On this page

 - What kind of debts can be offset